moabb.datasets.BNCI2025_001#

 Preprocessing

-• Data state: raw with eye artifact correction model available
+• Data state: preprocessed with eye artifact correction

 • Bandpass filter: 0.3-80 Hz